 Using a macro to update a chat session

 You can apply macros to chat sessions.
 This enables you to update a chat with a pre-built, standard response.
-Chat macros are available for Regular, Plus, and Enterprise.
+Chat macros are available for Team, Professional, and Enterprise.

-For information about applying macros to chat, see .
+For information about applying macros to chat, see Applying macros to tickets and chat sessions .

-For information about creating macros for chat, see .
+For information about creating macros for chat, see Creating macros for chat sessions .

 Working with chat tickets